AmaanNakhwa/AmazonClone-HTML-CSS/README.md

 # AmazonClone-HTML-CSS
-This is my first github repo
+This is my first Git Repository.
+I made this for my amazon clone mini project.